Skip to main content

 State Business Tax

-If your North Carolina LLC is a pass-through entity, the profits and losses of the LLC go on the members' individual tax returns.
+If your North Carolina LLC is a pass-through entity, the profits and losses of the LLC go on the members’ individual tax returns.
 The LLC does not pay state income tax.
-However, if you elect to have your LLC taxed as a corporation, you will be required to pay the annual state business tax of 5 percent.
+However, if you elect to have your LLC taxed as a corporation, you will be required to pay an annual corporate income tax and franchise tax.
 And you may be subject to the franchise tax as well.
 Both taxes are payable to the Department of Revenue.

 State Employer Tax